thought-driven/bummr/README.md

 # Bumper
-The "bumper" gem allows you to automatically update all gems which pass your build in separate commits.
+The *Bumper* gem allows you to automatically update all gems which pass your build in separate commits.

 ## Usage: